Europe holds 44-leader summit, leaves Russia in the cold

 “It’s affecting all of us in the security sense, and its affecting all of us through our economies, through the rising energy costs.
 So the only way that we can handle this is working together, and not just the European Union.
 All the European countries need to work together,” he said.

+“There are no representatives of Russia with us here — a state that geographically seems to belong to Europe, but from the point of view of its values and behavior is the most anti-European state in the world,” Zelenskyy said.

+“We are now in a strong position to direct all possible powers of Europe to end the war and guarantee long-term peace,” he said.
+“For Ukraine, for Europe, for the world.”

-The summit is the brainchild of French President Emmanuel Macron and is backed by German Chancellor Olaf Scholz.
-They say it should aim to boost security and prosperity across the continent, but the summit is overshadowed by the war and comes as pressure builds to allow Ukraine into the EU.
+The forum is the brainchild of French President Emmanuel Macron and is backed by German Chancellor Olaf Scholz.
+They say it should aim to boost security and prosperity across the continent.

-Ukraine Prime Minister Denys Shmyhal attended the summit, while Ukrainian President Volodymyr Zelenskyy was expected to address the leaders by video-link.

 Critics claim the new forum is an attempt to put the brakes on EU enlargement.
 Others fear it may become a talking shop, perhaps convening once or twice a year but devoid of any real clout or content.